timothyhay256/Stochastic-Volumetric-LED-Display/README.md

 # SVLED
 ## Stochastic Volumetric LEDs (3D Mapped LEDs [pretty looking lights])
-*Note videos of it working/Unity project cleanup is coming very soon.
-The code currently does work properly.*
+*Proper documentation and more demo videos are coming soon.*

 This project allows you to scan a container full of individually addressible RGB leds, and create a representation of those LEDs in 3d space in Unity, where you can apply whatever effects in 3d that you desire.
 It also has the ability to save animations either to a file, or directly to the LED controller (ESP32).